blai/grunt-express/README.md

 exports.use = function() {
   app.use.apply(app, arguments);
 };

+// For Express 4, for grunt-express to access middleware stack exports._router = app._router;
 ```

 When `server` option is not set, `express` task will generate a plain `connect` object for you.